AdaniKamal/Certified-Network-Security-Specialist-CNSS-/README.md

 # Certified-Network-Security-Specialist-CNSS-
-Certified Network Security Specialist (CNSS) - This is not a lab or exam
+ICSI | Certified Network Security Specialist (CNSS) - This is not a lab or exam

+* This course was taken on 2020 MCO COVID-19